john-cd/rust_howto/bk/src/code_organization/use_keyword.md

 ## Bring a Struct or Enum in Scope Idiomatically {#bring-struct-or-enum-in-scope}

-On the other hand, when bringing in [structs][p-structs], [enums][p-enums], and other items in scope, it is idiomatic to specify the full path in the `use` statement and refer to the type via its name.
+On the other hand, when bringing in [structs][p~structs], [enums][p~enums], and other items in scope, it is idiomatic to specify the full path in the `use` statement and refer to the type via its name.

 ```rust,editable
 {{#include ../../crates/code_organization/examples/use/use3.rs:example}}